Donders-Institute/bidscoin/docs/tutorial.rst

    $ module add bidscoin                # Load the DCCN bidscoin module with the PATH settings and Anaconda environment
    $ source activate /opt/bidscoin      # Activate the Python virtual environment with the BIDScoin Python packages

 Now you should be able to execute BIDScoin commands.
-Type ``bidscoin`` to get some general help and use it to list all BIDScoin tools.
+Type ``bidscoin`` to get some general help and run the command to list all BIDScoin tools.

 2. **Data preparation.** Create a tutorial playground folder in your home directory by executing these shell commands: